djangocon/2019.djangocon.eu/hugo_site/content/talks/_index.md

 # Talks

-On this page, we will publish about 30 talks and 10 workshops, one by one, as they are confirmed.
-Stay tuned on [Twitter @DjangoConEurope](https://twitter.com/djangoconeurope).
+All contents of the program are listed below.
+Stay tuned on [Twitter @DjangoConEurope](https://twitter.com/djangoconeurope) as we announce them one by one.
+The final schedule is pending.